Action Sports Cinematography: What Skating Teaches Us About Filming Sports

 Hockey is one of the fastest sports in the world — and action sports cinematography prepares us for exactly that pace.

-Basketball & Skateboarding: Shared Rhythm, Shared Energy
+Basketball & Skating: Shared Rhythm, Shared Energy

 • Spatial awareness